Health-RI/metadata-documentation/src/new/classes-classtext.md

 ## Classes # {#classes-classtext}
 The Health-RI metadata schema is based on DCAT-AP 3.0, which defines a set of classes and properties for describing datasets, services, and related resources.
 To make the model easier to apply and interoperable across catalogues, the schema distinguishes between: To achieve this, the schema organizes its structure around two types of classes: **Main Classes** and **Supportive Classes**.

-## Understanding the schema
-This application profile follows DCAT-AP 3.0 to describe data catalogues, datasets, dataset series, data services, and their distributions.
-It separates classes into main and supportive groups to keep the model interoperable.
-Supportive classes are included because they form the range (value type) of properties used by the main classes [additional requirements to properties for this entity.].
-This section explains how to use those classes.

-## Usage Notes on Schema / Mapping
-- Main classes include: **Catalog**, **Dataset**, **Data Service**, **Dataset Series**, **Distribution**.
-- Supporting classes include: **Agent**, **Kind**, **Attribution**, **Checksum**, **Identifier**, **Period of time**, **Relationship**, **Quality certificate**.
-- Certain properties (e.g., `dct:publisher`, `dct:creator`, `dct:contactPoint`) refer to supporting classes (e.g., `foaf:Agent`, `vcard:Kind`).
-These properties instantiate new instances each time they are used.
-- Not all metadata schema classes may be necessary for describing your dataset.
-For example, **DataService** or **DatasetSeries** might not apply to every dataset in the National Health Data Catalogue.
-- DCAT's flexibility enables data holders to structure their metadata according to their needs.
-- Mapping examples from various data sources have been collected for reference.
-- Further information on the metadata schema and guidance on metadata mapping is available.

 # Classes # {#classes-classtext}